aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ## Provisioner Metrics

-### `karpenter_provisioner_limit`
-The Provisioner Limits are the limits specified on the provisioner that restrict the quantity of resources provisioned.
-Labeled by provisioner name and resource type.

 ### `karpenter_provisioner_scheduling_duration_seconds`
 Duration of scheduling process in seconds.

 ### `karpenter_provisioner_scheduling_simulation_duration_seconds`
 Duration of scheduling simulations used for deprovisioning and provisioning in seconds.

-### `karpenter_provisioner_usage`
-The Provisioner Usage is the amount of resources that have been provisioned by a particular provisioner.
-Labeled by provisioner name and resource type.

-### `karpenter_provisioner_usage_pct`
-The Provisioner Usage Percentage is the percentage of each resource used based on the resources provisioned and the limits that have been configured in the range [0,100].
-Labeled by provisioner name and resource type.

 ## Nodes Metrics